Scott Harrison (boxer): World Champion

-Harrison became WBO featherweight champion in 2002, defeating former Olympic bronze medalist Julio Pablo Chacon with a unanimous points decision at Breahead Arena in Glasgow by scores of 117–111, 117-112 and 117–111.
+Harrison became WBO featherweight champion in 2002, defeating former Olympic bronze medalist Julio Pablo Chacon with a unanimous points decision at Braehead Arena in Glasgow by scores of 117–111, 117-112 and 117–111.
 With Harrison's win, he became Scotland's eight world champion.
 After picking up the world title for the first time Harrison ended the year, The Ring's #8-ranked featherweight in the world.

 Harrison made his first world title defense against Wayne McCullough in March 2003 at Braehead Arena.
 Harrison comprehensively outpointed McCullough winning on the judges' scorecards 119–109, 119-108 and 120–108.
 After the fight McCullough said Harrison was the strongest boxer he had faced.

 In July 2003, he lost the title to the Mexican Manuel Medina but regained it in November of that year.
 In May 2006 Harrison pulled out of a title defence in Belfast.
 Promoter Frank Warren was disappointed with the decision but urged Harrison to seek help for his problems.
 It was reported that an incident had occurred in a nightclub, for which he was due to go to trial.
 Over the coming days Harrison checked into the Priory Clinic, citing problems with depression and alcohol.
 Harrison vacated the title after withdrawing from a bout against Nicky Cook in December 2006 because he could no longer make the featherweight limit.

 In February 2008 Harrison claimed to be fully fit, and announced his intention to apply for his boxing licence to be reinstated, with a view to eventually taking on Alex Arthur for the WBO title.
 He blamed the pressures of making the weight limit for the featherweight division for contributing to his stress and depression, and claimed he would in future fight at super featherweight.